mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 64 - Inappropriate Intimacy/readme.md

 # Conclusion

-It two classes are too related and don't talk much to others we might need to split, merge or refactor them, Classes should know as little about each other as possible.
+If two classes are too related and don't talk much to others we might need to split, merge or refactor them, Classes should know as little about each other as possible.

 # Relations